Search result for "North America"

 country: United States, North America

 Animal Kingdom is the best Disney park in North America, containing unique thrill rides, a drive-through safari and terrific landscaping.
-I love strolling around it: its dense jungle and perfect cocktail of rides make for the best possible theme park experience.
+I love strolling around here: its dense jungle and perfect cocktail of rides make for the best possible theme park experience.
 'Expedition Everest', opened in 2006, is a colossal, fast and surprising backwards-and-forwards roller coaster careering through a Himalayan landscape in search of the yeti.
 With stops, thrills and a stunningly...

 country: United States, North America

-Every time I think back to this water park, I remember and say to myself: “Hey, that was the water park that closed at 3:30pm”.
+Every time I reminisce about this water park, I think: “Hey, that was the water park that closed at 3:30pm”.
 It’s true!
 It was April in Hawaii and the one and only Hawaiian water park closed at 3:30pm!
 5pm would be an early closure, 4pm would be an untimely engine stall, but 3:30pm?
 I witnessed people arriving at the park's gate at 2pm, only to find the staff getting ready for supper.
+Nevertheless, Hawaiian Waters is worth a visit.
+It’s not one of...

 country: United States, North America